cicsdev/cics-java-recgen/README.md

-cics-java-jzosprog
+cics-java-recgen
 ================
-Sample CICS Java program to use a JZOS generated record to build a COMMAREA for linking to the CICS COBOL EDUPGM sample.
+Sample CICS Java program to use a record from the IBM Record Generator for Java to build a COMMAREA for linking to the CICS COBOL EDUPGM sample.

 ## Supporting files
 * projects/com.ibm.cicsdev.jzostest - Eclipse OSGi plugin project